-The ongoing civil war in Somalia, which began more than 20 years ago, has destroyed all political, social and economic structures.
-The state has lost its ability to ensure that the three dimensions of statehood – monopoly on the use of force, legitimacy and the provision of basic public services – are in place and Somalia has been considered a failed state since 1991.
+Following the two-decade-long civil war which destroyed almost all political, social and economic structures in Somalia, the state has lost its ability to project the three dimensions of statehood.
+Consequently, Somalia has been considered a failed state since 1991.

-As a result of the conflict and insufficient maintenance, the transport infrastructure, which is vital for the country’s economic and social development, is in a very poor condition.
-The inadequate road infrastructure in Somalia is not only preventing the delivery of humanitarian aid; it is also a major constraint on the population’s access to social services, such as education and health care, as well as a significant obstacle to the political integration of the country’s territories.
+Due to the conflict and absence of regulatory frameworks, the transport infrastructure which is vital for the country’s economic & social development is in poor condition.
+Inadequacies in the infrastructure sector in Somalia became a major constraint to the population’s access to social services and an obstacle for the economic recovery of the region.

-The project aims to help ensure that the existing road network is appropriately rehabilitated and maintained.
-This approach is intended to prevent the collapse of the key economic road infrastructure in the medium term.
-A range of infrastructure and non-infrastructure interventions will be used to achieve this goal, especially the strengthening of institutions in the transport sector at the technical, institutional and legislative levels.
+The Sustainable Road Maintenance Project (SRMP) supports road authorities in Somalia to rehabilitate and maintain the existing road network preventing the collapse of key infrastructure in the medium term.
+A range of infrastructure and non-infrastructure interventions are used to strengthen the technical, institutional and legislative capacity of institutions in the transport sector of the country.

 SRMP supports governmental entities on the federal level, in Puntland and Somaliland to develop legislative frameworks for the road infrastructure sector and road maintenance management systems designed to prevent the deterioration of key roads.
 Moreover, the project focuses on the organisational development of partner agencies to improve their capacity and apply the improved capacity of partner agencies in national and regional lighthouse projects.
 Extensive training programmes as well as the provision of equipment and material form part of the project’s scope.